trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/ko/case-90-the-wisdom-of-zhimen.md

 ---
-title: "Case 90: The Wisdom of Zhimen"
+title: "The Wisdom of Zhimen"
-meta_title: "Case 90: The Wisdom of Zhimen"
+meta_title: "The Wisdom of Zhimen"
-description: "Case 90: The Wisdom of Zhimen"
+description: "The Wisdom of Zhimen"
 date: 2024-09-12
 image: "/images/image-placeholder.jpg"
 types: ["Type 1"]